Dr Xiang Li

 Xiang's current research focuses on bank lending and its intersections across five research areas: insider trading, debt covenant violations, loan renegotiation, financial derivatives (e.g., CDS, CLO), and M&A.

-Xiang is also working on systemic risks by investigating the banking network, in a collaboration with professionals in machine learning.
+Xiang is also working on systemic risk by investigating banking networks and on asset pricing with machine learning.

 • Financial Technologies (FinTech)